agsafronenko/issue-tracker/README.md

+## Web Page

+You can view the live version of this project hosted [here](https://pebble-resisted-mailbox.glitch.me).

-# Issue Tracker
+## Issue Tracker

-This is the boilerplate for the Issue Tracker project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/quality-assurance/quality-assurance-projects/issue-tracker
+This is a basic Issue Tracker web application that allows users to create, update, and manage issues.

+## Technologies Used

+- Node.js
+- Express.js
+- MongoDB